 - The Company sells the female condom to the global public sector under the umbrella of its agreement with UNAIDS.
 This agreement facilitates the availability and distribution of the female condom at a reduced price based on the Company's cost of production.
-The current price per unit ranges between £0.42 and £0.445 (British pounds sterling) dependent on contractual volumes, or approximately \$0.83 to \$0.88.
+The current price per unit ranges between £0.42 and £0.445 (British pounds sterling) dependent on contractual volumes, or approximately \$0.84 to \$0.89.
 Currently, the female condom is available in approximately 92 countries through public sector distribution. - The Company sells the female condom in the United States to city and state public health clinics as well as not-for-profit organizations such as Planned Parenthood. - The Company sells the female condom in the commercial private sector principally through distribution partners.
-Currently the female condom is currently available through various channels in 10s countries and is commercially marketed directly to consumers in 10 countries, including the United States, Canada, Mexico, Spain, France and India.

-- On September 30, 2003, the Company entered into an agreement with the U.S. Agency for International Development (USAID) to supply up to 25 million units of FC during the term of the contract, which originally expired on December 31, 2006 and was later extended until March 31, 2007.
+Currently the female condom is available through various channels in 10s countries and is commercially marketed directly to consumers in 10 countries, including the United States, Brazil, Canada, Mexico, Spain, France and India. - On September 30, 2003, the Company entered into an agreement with the U.S. Agency for International Development (USAID) to supply up to 25 million units of FC during the term of the contract, which originally expired on December 31, 2006 and was later extended until June 30, 2007, when it expired.
 The product would be used primarily in USAID HIV/AIDS prevention programs in developing countries.
-In 2006, USAID exercised the option to procure six million incremental units within the calendar year.
-Between the inception of the agreement and May 8, 2007, the Company has shipped USAID 11.9 million units.
-The Company estimates total units purchased under the contract to be 13 million. - On May 9, 2006, the Company announced it has entered into a Memorandum of Understanding with Hindustan Latex Limited (HLL), a Government of India Enterprise, to negotiate, in good faith, formal agreements related to the manufacture of FC2, the Company's second generation product, in India.
+In 2006, USAID exercised the option to procure nine million incremental units within the calendar year.
+During the course of the contract, the Company has shipped USAID about 13 million units.
+Approximately 57% of the total units were shipped in the twelve months ended June 30, 2007.

+- In May, 2006, the Company announced it has entered into a Memorandum of Understanding with Hindustan Latex Limited (HLL), a Government of India Enterprise, to negotiate, in good faith, formal agreements related to the manufacture of FC2, the Company's second generation product, in India.
 Negotiations are currently underway.
 In May 2006, HLL introduced the FC to consumers under the name Confidom Passion Rings.
 HLL markets the product as India's first female condom for safe sex and contraception, targeting high-end upwardly mobile consumers.
 Currently, FC is available in 22 cities including New Delhi, Mumbai, Madras, Chennai, Pune and Bangalore, across ten major states of India.
 HLL is the Company's exclusive distributor in India. - · In May 2006, the Company received an initial order for 500,100 FC female condoms from the National Aids Control Organization (NACO) of the Ministry of Health & Family Welfare, Government of India.
 The order was placed through UNFPA, the United Nations Population Fund.
-In May 2006, India was reported as having 6.1 million HIV/AIDS cases, less than 1% of its 1 billion plus population, but the largest HIV population in the world.
-To preclude what happened in some sub-Saharan Africa countries where more than 20% of the population is HIV positive, the Indian Government has developed and implemented prevention programs in which the female condoms are is being used.
+India faces a significant threat of HIV/AIDS, with existing cases estimated to be 2.5 3 million.
+The Indian Government is determined to avoid what happened in some sub-Saharan Africa countries where more than 20% of the population is HIV positive.
+They have developed and implemented prevention programs in which the female condoms are is being used.
 As a part of HIV/AIDS prevention program development India initiated a test of its social market programs for the Female Condom in 60 NGO's (Non-Governmental Organizations) in five target states.
 To date, end user who are high risk individuals report a high level of satisfaction.
 Ninety per cent of the NGO's have reordered the Female Condom.